Pidurangala Rock, Sigiriya – What I wish I knew before I went

 Although much of the Pidurangala temple buildings have been destroyed, the remains of this ancient monastery are still very cool to see.

 At the cave temple, there is a reclining Buddha that must be some 30 feet long.
-This Buddha statue is actually very well preserved compared with the other ruins.
+This Buddha statue is actually very well preserved in comparison with the other ruins.

 You can’t miss the temple on the way up unless it’s dark so be sure to look out for it on the way down or up if your hiking for sunrise or sunset.

-There is a 500 rupees entrance fee (around $3 USD) to climb Pidurangala Rock.
+There is a 500 LKR entrance fee (around $3 USD) to climb Pidurangala Rock.
 This is paid at the entrance gate after you have entered the temple.

 What time does Pidurangala Rock open?